BijoyKM/farmorganiks/README.md

 *   Videos used were taken from [Youtube](https://www.youtube.com/).
 *   [Favicon](https://favicon.io/) generator was used to create Favicon.
 *   [Pic Resize](https://picresize.com/) was used to resize the images.
+*   [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the website responsive image used in README.MD

 * ## Coding